NCAR/climate-primer-water/doc/ch5_attribution.rst

 trends.
 In this context, the actual observed trajectory can be considered as one realization of many possible alternative worlds that experienced different weather.
-This can also be demonstrated by the construction of ‘observation-based large ensembles’, which are alternate possible realizations of historical observations that retain the statistical properties of observed regional weather (e.g., McKinnon and Deser, 2018; Chen, et al., 2021).
+This can also be demonstrated by the construction of "observation-based large ensembles," which are alternate possible realizations of historical observations that retain the statistical properties of observed regional weather (e.g. McKinnon and Deser 2018; Chen et al. 2021).
 Referring back to the concept of signal-to-noise and to the second panel of the figure, the ratio of the mean shift from zero of the distributions (forced signal) compared to (some metric of) their spread (internal variability “noise”) provides a